pmem/pmdk/doc/librpmem/rpmem_create.3.md

 The **rpmem_close**() function on success it returns zero, if any error occurred when closing remote pool, non-zero value is returned and *errno* value is set.

+The **rpmem_remove**() function returns 0 if the pool has been removed successfully, otherwise non-zero value is returned and *errno* set appropriately.

 # NOTES #